What’s The Deal with Flat Fee MLS Services?

 In the strongest terms, yes.
 The MLS is THE place to get your property found.
 Unless you have neighbors, family, friends or co-workers who are wanting to buy your home off market, you will likely have a difficult time selling your home without an MLS listing.

+What is MLS and how to access MLS?
 The MLS is a database of property listings and all of their many details.
 Agents fill out the fields for their clients and then make it “live,” where other agents and brokers can see it in a search.
 The listing is also available to real estate websites, such as REALTOR.comⓇ, Zillow, Trulia and real estate agency websites.
 All of these sites make the property database searchable for consumers.

 Do I Still Work with A Real Estate Agent If I Use A Flat Rate MLS Service?